Collaborative account opening

 Research

-To better understand the existing onboarding process, I conducted two qualitative research sessions with financial advisors who regularly helped clients open accounts.
+To better understand the existing onboarding process, I conducted Two qualitative research sessions with multiple financial advisors from Morgan Stanley and recent hirers from Merrill Lynch who regularly helped clients open accounts.

 • Roles and responsibilities?